 The history of the battle of Adrianople is fascinating for military historians.
 However, it is also interesting from another angle, namely that of demographics.
 The critical element here is the size of the defeated Roman army, which is estimated to have consisted of 30-40.000 imperial troops.
 As it is not likely that a smaller army could have won the day in a set-piece battle involving the highly professional and trained Roman army, it is believed that the Goths and their auxiliaries must have listed an equivalent force.
 Since these 30-50.000 Goths and clingers-on probably were accompanied by their families, it is possible that this multitude of people amounted to at least 200.000 people.
+How many ended up in Aquitaine, we shall probably never now precisely.
+However, the region they settled in covered 120.000 km2.
+With a density of no more than 8,7 pr km2 (and probably less), the ration between the Goths and the Gallo-Romans would have been between 1:10 to 1:5.
+They set their mark .

-It is a question of considerable controversy among historians and scholars as to when the Late Antiquity turned into the Early Middle Ages.
-What is agreed upon, though, is that this was not an epochal shift, but rather the accumulation of events, which happened at different places, at different times and in different ways.
-This process was never unison or linear.
-Instead, it was convoluted and complicated.
-Nevertheless, the result was clear: at some point at the beginning of the 6th century, the civilizational hegemony, which the Roman Empire in the west had represented, had apparently petered out.
+Nevertheless, the result was clear: at some point at the beginning of the 6th century, the civilizational hegemony, which the Roman Empire in the west had represented, had apparently petered out in Western Europe.
 No longer did the Roman Army import olive oil and wine to Vindolandum, a Roman fort at Hadrian’s Wall signifying “Romanitas”.
-Left was a culturally fluid world in which numerous political entities in the periphery came to compete for the economic hegemony, meanwhile fighting to establish new (and shifting) centres, whether kingdoms or later empires.
+Already in AD 407, the Roman Army had given up on Britain.
+Left was a culturally fluid world in which numerous political entities on the periphery came to compete for the economic hegemony, meanwhile fighting to establish new (and shifting) centres, whether kingdoms, cities, noble warlords – or the later Carolingian and and Ottonian empires.
 In this cultural bricolage, Roman as well as Barbarian memes – architecture, material artefacts, coins, art-forms, gods, rituals etc. – were re-circulated in ever new and inventive ways.
 Overarching was, of course, first Byzantium and later, the Holy Roman Catholic Church, which gradually succeeded in establishing the same liturgy and doctrines from Iceland in the north to Granada in the south.